iGW-TU-Dresden/ISOSIMpy/docs/index.md

 # ISOSIMpy

-A GUI for groundwater age simlations using lumped parameter models.
+A GUI for groundwater age simulations using lumped parameter models.

 ```{toctree}
 :maxdepth: 2